-If a Family in an excepted Unit fails without good cause to complete its FSS contract of participation or if the Family fails to complete the supportive services and is no longer eligible for the supportive services and does not vacate the unit in a reasonable amount of time the BHA is required to remove the unit from the HAP contract requirement as outlined in this Administrative Plan, the BHA will take the actions provided under 24 C.F.R. § 983.261(d), and the Owner may terminate the Lease in accordance with 24 C.F.R. § 983.257(eb).
+If a Family in an excepted Unit fails without good cause to complete its FSS contract of participation or if the Family fails to complete the supportive services and is no longer eligible for the supportive services and does not vacate the unit in a reasonable amount of time the BHA is required to remove the unit from the HAP contract as outlined in this Administrative Plan, the BHA will take the actions provided under 24 C.F.R. § 983.261(d)and the Owner may terminate the Lease in accordance with 24 C.F.R. § 983.257(b).
 See also section 14.3.
+Unless, it is possible to substitute a different unit for the formerly excepted unit in the project in accordance with 983.207(a).